Revitalisation of ancestral cultural weaving arts

 Conservation of Tomistoma crocodile

-On the basis of research results, our work include prescriptions for conservation management of the species, with the likely establishment of collaborative management programs in the Danau Sentarum landscape.
+On the basis of research results, our survey work has led to prescriptions for conservation management of the species, with the likely establishment of collaborative management programs in the Danau Sentarum landscape.
 The site includes a healthy environment for the crocodile and interested villagers who present a good potential to further community-based conservation of the species in the landsacape.

 Tomistoma conservation awareness

-Through ongoing generous funding by Artis Magistra, since 2014, we are engaged in conservation awareness and education measures towards the Tomostoma crocodile, working with several local seven to nine grade-level schoolchildren and teachers in the landscape of Danau Sentarum.
-Conservation talks, discussions, and essay and drawing competitions help schoolchildren increase their appreciation for their own environment, and protection of a flagship species in their region.
+Through ongoing generous funding by Artis Magistra, since 2014, we are engaged in conservation awareness and education measures towards the Tomostoma crocodile, working with local grade-level schoolchildren and teachers in the landscape of Danau Sentarum.
+Conservation talks, discussions, and essay and drawing competitions help schoolchildren increase their appreciation for their own environment, and support protection of a flagship conservation species in their region.

 Mueller’s Gibbon conservation status review